prashanth-volvocars/gitlab-docs/README.md

 We also use [scheduled pipelines](https://docs.gitlab.com/ee/user/project/pipelines/schedules.html) to build the site once every four hours.

-By default, we pull from the master branch of [all the projects](#projects-we-pull-from).
+By default, we pull from the default branch of [all the projects](#projects-we-pull-from).

 ## Algolia search